tom-seddon/acorn_1770_dfs_disassembly/README.md

 The build process is supposed to be silent when there are no errors.

-The output is 8 ROM images, as per the list above:
+The output is 9 ROM images, as per the list above:

+* `build/dfs220.bin` - DFS 2.20 (Master)
 * `build/dfs224.bin` - DFS 2.24
 * `build/dfs225.bin` - DFS 2.25
 * `build/dfs226.bin` - DFS 2.26